pepebonet/nano_damage/README.md

 ## Enrichment

-Given a folder containing the data `data_folder` the enrichment script can be run for the different treatments as follows:
+Given a folder containing the data `data_folder` the enrichment script can be run for the different treatments as follows (the -pv and -ms commands can vary based on needs):

         python scripts/enrichment_tombo.py -o output_folder/ -cl  chromatin_features/chromosome_info_yeast/sacCer3.chrom.sizes -d data_folder/sample_comparison_p_val.tombo.stats -ls -ms 1000000 -pv 0.0000001